sarsamurmu/zusty/pages/src/docs/container/column.md

 ---

-## Default Column Size
+## Default column size
-p You can make any column take it's default space by adding class `zust-default`{.class}.
+You can make any column take it's default space by adding class `zust-default`{.class}.

 ```html {snippet}
 <div class="zust-container zust-column zust-active@all">